Utilizing Point Cloud Handling Technology for Study on World Heritage — Silver Mines across Japan

 Right: Creating point cloud data of entire drift mine by registering 13 shots from 3D scanning

-Professor Kuma has investigated about one hundred remains of drift mines all over Japan, and he is seeing a great possibility to apply this 3D scanning and point cloud handling technology to disaster prevention, for example, detecting a risk of landslides by regular observation of mountain slope for the variation.
+Professor Kuma has investigated about one hundred drift mine remains all over Japan, and he is seeing a great possibility to apply this 3D scanning and point cloud handling technology to disaster prevention.
+For example, detecting a risk of landslides through regular observations of mountain slopes and detecting variations.

 Want to know more?